Research Project

 Although the EQC mainly helps households suffering earthquake damage, homeowners impacted by extreme weather like storms, floods or landslips can also make EQC claims for some damages.
 (For floods and storms, for example, the EQC will only cover the cleanup of debris and mud from the land below a house; it won’t cover damage to the house or its contents.)
 More frequent and more intense weather can therefore affect the EQC’s long-term sustainability.

 Over the last 20 years, the EQC has paid out over $240 million, on more than 17,000 claims, to households affected by non-earthquake disasters.
-We have studied these claims, along with data from Statistics NZ, GNS and NIWA, to better understand how the EQC has covered households over time and across regions after extreme weather events (these results are presented in the Motu Working Paper below).
-We are also exploring whether insurance pay-outs have supported households and communities to recover economically, and what the EQC’s financial liabilities might be into the future, given climate change projections about extreme weather.
+This project studied these claims, along with data from Statistics NZ, GNS and NIWA, to better understand how the EQC has covered households over time and across regions after extreme weather events (these results are presented in the Motu Working Paper below).
+We also explored whether insurance pay-outs have supported households and communities to recover economically, and what the EQC’s financial liabilities might be into the future, given climate change projections about extreme weather.

-In doing so, we hope to enable local economies and the government to better understand and prepare for the financial challenges of climate change.
+In doing so, our intent was to enable local economies and the government to better understand and prepare for the financial challenges of climate change.

 This project in the media: